Review of ‘Pennies for Hitler’

 It is a story about what hatred can do and what kindness DOES!

-Useful website with plenty of ideas of activities to follow up written by Dr. Robyn Sheahan-Bright is here.
+Teachers’ Notes to follow up written by Dr. Robyn Sheahan-Bright are here.